slist/cbreport/README.md

 To remove all files, you can use 'make clean', no diff will be generated.

 # Generate a report every month
-To add a line in crontab to generate the report every mont, you can run:
+To add a line in crontab to generate the report every month, you can run:
 ``` sh
 make crontab
 ```